ArfanAnulal/SixJar-backend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (you would create this file with the MIT license text).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (you would create this file with the MIT license text).

 ## Author